cjld/capsule/note/cs-system.md

 # GUI
 dconf dump to see setting
+xdg-open        open file with type

 # tool
+mkfifo          make a pipe
-tail -n 3 -f mylog      get last 3 lines in file mylog and keep tracking the output curl -L for relocation -v for verbose less -s turn off line wrap grep -A 3 -B 2 grep -nr        show grep line number
+tail -n 3 -f mylog      get last 3 lines in file mylog and keep tracking the output curl -L for relocation -v for verbose -O for save with url's base name less -s turn off line wrap grep -A 3 -B 2 grep -nr        show grep line number